Fremdsprache als Karriere Booster

 What is more certain here is that only those who can express themselves accurately while being aware of cultural peculiarities will achieve their goal and develop further, both professionally on the job and on the emotional side, whether as a team member or as a team leader.
 Knowing more than one language also promotes soft skills such as empathy, which are necessary for healthy employee relationships, tolerance and respect, and improves adaptability to new work cultures.

-Why are language skills so crucial for careers
+Why are language skills so crucial for careers?

 Anyone who wants to pursue a career today no longer needs professional expertise.
 In recent years, soft skills such as general communication skills, networking, understanding of different cultures, and presentation skills have become increasingly important.
 In addition, there are essential skills such as digital competencies.
 Against the backdrop of the globalized economy, the willingness to pursue an international career is also desirable, and participation in appropriate further training programs such as company language courses is welcomed by companies.
 Let’s take a look in detail at the advantages foreign language skills offer employees and companies: